jonnyjackson26/learn-markdown-game/README.md

 }
 ```

+## Tutorial Progress Tracking

+The application uses Firebase Analytics to track how users progress through the tutorial:

+- **Level completion** - Records when users complete each level and how long it took
+- **Milestone levels** - Tracks when users reach significant milestones (levels 1, 5, 10, etc.)
+- **Tutorial completion** - Records when users complete the entire tutorial
+- **Dropout analysis** - Helps identify which levels users struggle with or abandon

+This data helps improve the tutorial experience by showing:

+- How far users typically get in the tutorial
+- Which levels might be too difficult
+- How long users spend on each level
+- Overall completion rates

+For more details, see the [Firebase Analytics Implementation Guide](docs/FIREBASE_ANALYTICS.md).

 # Todo:

 add intro for level 0 in which we talk about what markdown is. the continue button should auto be blue